Is there such a thing as the perfect data format? No, of course not, but does anything come close? Yes. Trusty old comma-separated values, or CSV.

 But what’s more likely is that the metadata will be dumped at either the beginning or the end of the CSV file as if it were a second embedded set of CSV keys and values, and it will cause you some minor trouble.

 There’s also the perennial problem of character-encoding.
 A CSV file has no in-built way to describe what character-encoding it uses, so you’re out of luck unless it’s been downloaded from a server that sends a Content-Type header — and even that shouldn’t be trusted.
 Instead, resign yourself to asking for a particular character-encoding and cushioning yourself with a heuristic.
+Once you’ve done that you then need to parse (at least some of) the values in each column to decide whether they’re strings, numbers, boolean, and so on.

-But don’t let those two minor issues put you off: as Winston Churchill was once overheard saying, CSV really is the least worst data format.
+But don’t let those issues put you off: as Winston Churchill was once overheard saying, CSV really is the least worst data format.
 It provides a format that is both programmatically easy to read and simple for non-technical people to manage.
 It might not be perfect but it comes as close as is practically possible.

 This article originally appeared on the DataMarket blog.